Boeing 747: Background

-In 1963, the United States Air Force started a series of study projects on a very large strategic transport aircraft.
+In 1963, the United States Air Force (USAF) began a series of study projects on a very large strategic transport aircraft.
 Although the C-141 Starlifter was being introduced, officials believed that a much larger and more capable aircraft was needed, especially to carry cargo that would not fit in any existing aircraft.
 These studies led to initial requirements for the CX-Heavy Logistics System (CX-HLS) in March 1964 for an aircraft with a load capacity of 180000 lb and a speed of Mach 0.75 (500 mph), and an unrefueled range of 5000 nmi with a payload of 115000 lb.
 The payload bay had to be 17 ft wide by 13.5 ft high and 100 ft long with access through doors at the front and rear.

 The desire to keep the number of engines to four required new engine designs with greatly increased power and better fuel economy.
 In May 1964, airframe proposals arrived from Boeing, Douglas, General Dynamics, Lockheed, and Martin Marietta; engine proposals were submitted by General Electric, Curtiss-Wright, and Pratt & Whitney.
 Boeing, Douglas, and Lockheed were given additional study contracts for the airframe, along with General Electric and Pratt & Whitney for the engines.

 The airframe proposals shared several features.
 As the CX-HLS needed to be able to be loaded from the front, a door had to be included where the cockpit usually was.
 All of the companies solved this problem by moving the cockpit above the cargo area; Douglas had a small "pod" just forward and above the wing, Lockheed used a long "spine" running the length of the aircraft with the wing spar passing through it, while Boeing blended the two, with a longer pod that ran from just behind the nose to just behind the wing.
 In 1965, Lockheed's aircraft design and General Electric's engine design were selected for the new C-5 Galaxy transport, which was the largest military aircraft in the world at the time.
 Boeing carried the nose door and raised cockpit concepts over to the design of the 747.